 (2) The model of a uniform built-up compression member applies where:

-The lacings or battens consist of equal modules with parallel chords;
+a) The lacings or battens consist of equal modules with parallel chords;

-The minimum number of modules in a member is three.
+b) The minimum number of modules in a member is three.

 NOTE This assumption allows the structure to be regular and smears the discrete structure to a continuum.